 Working behind-the-scenes for three seasons, Plouffe’s role was critical to give the show a cadence and timbre of the reality of the hacking world and enterprise IT, one that “Mr. Robot’s” lead character, Elliot Alderson, who is played by actor Rami Malek, infiltrated, decimated, and feels compelled to resurrect.

 SEE: Special report: A winning strategy for cybersecurity (free PDF) (TechRepublic)

-Plouffe’s background in cybersecurity informed his input to “Mr. Robot’s”

-  tech producer, Kor Adana (the so-called buffer between the tech consultants

-  and actors).
-Plouffe consulted on seasons one to three, and his involvement

-  came about rather organically, which he described in a way as cryptic as Mr.
+Plouffe’s background in cybersecurity informed his input to “Mr. Robot’s” tech producer, Kor Adana (the so-called buffer between the tech consultants and actors).
+Plouffe consulted on seasons one to three, and his involvement came about rather organically, which he described in a way as cryptic as Mr. Robot’s machinations.

-  Robot’s machinations.

-  He explained, "It started by demonstrating ato an intern, as a way to

-  encourage the office free-loader to stop stealing departmental donuts,

-  followed by a chance encounter in LAX, and a vague reference to a future

-  need for help, and finally with a phone call that began, 'You're on speaker

-  with the writers' room, they have some questions…'"
+He explained, “It started by demonstrating a man-in-the-middle attack to an intern, as a way to encourage the office free-loader to stop stealing departmental donuts, followed by a chance encounter in LAX, and a vague reference to a future need for help, and finally with a phone call that began, ‘You’re on speaker with the writers’ room, they have some questions…'”